 “If they fished here with modern tools, would anyone come to see it?” one visitor points out.
 A native of Chagan, his family has since moved to an apartment in nearby Songyuan city that is “so modern, it doesn’t even have a kang,” he says, wistfully remembering the traditional hearth at the center of northeastern homes.
 Once a year, he returns to the ice for a dose of nostalgia.

 The fishermen are aware that their work is, in some part, a show.
 “If you add one more day, we’re out of here,” one worker grumbles to Zhang.
-The fishing season, which typically ends seven days before the annual Spring Festival holiday, was given a last-minute extension this year to accommodate the shooting of a TV special.
+The fishing season, which typically ends seven days before the annual Lunar New Year holiday, was given a last-minute extension this year to accommodate the shooting of a TV special.

 “It’s not up to you,” Zhang grumbles back.
 Having been named the “20th-generation inheritor” of the local ice-fishing batou position, Zhang now includes posing for cameras in his job description.
 Before a swarm of lenses, he dutifully shovels chunks of ice from the edge of a hole onto an adjacent heap, unsure of which are media crews he’s expected to cooperate with, and which are enthusiastic tourists.
 Someone asks him to move a little so they can get a better shot.